thandosim/cse210-projects/README.md

 # cse210-ww-student-template
-This is the starter code for students in the worldwide content version of CSE 210.
+This is my clone of the starter code for students in the worldwide content version of CSE 210.
+I will use it to practice as per the instructions in the weekly modules.

 This repository contains the starter code for many different projects.
 They are arranged as follows: